 See the best packaging for delivering hot food to your customers

-This has been accelerated by the covid pandemic of 2020 where food businesses have had to adapt to lockdowns and provide takeaways orders only.
+This was accelerated by the covid pandemic of 2020 where food businesses had to adapt to lockdowns and provide takeaway orders only.

-Some food businesses have had to provide takeaways deliveries for the very first time, meaning they are learning the logistics of delivering hot food.
+Some food businesses have had to provide takeaway deliveries for the very first time, meaning they had to learn the logistics of delivering hot food.

 One question, in particular, that will no doubt be asked is what is the best packaging for hot food delivery?

-Some of the best hot food packaging materials include cardboard, Styrofoam, plant-based plastics and aluminium.
+Some of the best hot food packaging materials include cardboard, Styrofoam, plant-based plastics, and aluminum.

 However, they all have their pros and cons and there are a few additional things to consider when choosing the right type of hot food packaging for takeaway delivery which we will go into in more detail in this article.

 Delivering hot food is not the same as eating the food onsite at a cafe or restaurant, which means there are a few things that you have to ensure that the food gets to your customers in the correct condition.

 There are a number of raw materials used for hot food delivery, each with its own benefits.
 Here are some of the most common hot food packaging materials used in takeaway deliveries.

 - Styrofoam – This type of hot food packaging is made from a type of polystyrene foam which is good for insulation, keeping the hot food fresher and warmer for longer.
 However, this type of packaging does not tend to be visually appealing and can look quite inexpensive.
 Styrofoam is also not commonly recycled which means it’s the least environmentally friendly type of packaging.